Carlo Scarpa in Bologna: Gavina showroom

 Today this work is universally recognized as a cornerstone of contemporary Italian architecture.

-How to visit Gavina Showroom in Bologna
+How to visit the Gavina Showroom in Bologna

 The showroom was used by Gavina until 1990 and then became a toy shop by Hoffmann until Feb.
 2016.